10 Best Nasal Sprays Reviewed & Compared

 The Criteria We Used For Our Evaluation of the Best Nasal Sprays

-Seasonal and other allergies can really stuff you up, and unfortunately, can make you feel less than thrilled to go out for a run.
-This is understandable, considering being able to breathe is just slightly important to running.
-Luckily, over-the-counter nasal sprays can offer some relief from the symptoms caused by allergies and get you back on the track, trail, or road in no time.
+Seasonal and other allergies can really stuff you up and make your runs pretty miserable–which is understandable, considering being able to control your breath is an important component to running.
+Luckily, over-the-counter nasal sprays can offer some relief from symptoms caused by allergies or colds and get you back on track in no time.
 With that in mind, there are a variety of factors that need to be considered before you choose the best product to help resolve your allergy or stuffiness issues.

 There are three types of over-the-counter nasal sprays–those that prevent inflammation, decongestant sprays, and Saline nasal sprays.

-One is focused on preventing inflammation caused by – you guessed it- inflammatory substances.
-To fight inflammation, these sprays contain the ingredient cromolyn sodium.
-When a spray with cromolyn sodium is taken before being exposed to allergens like dust, pollen, and pets, symptoms like congestion can be prevented.
+Nasal sprays that fight inflammation contain the ingredient Cromolyn Sodium.
+When a spray with this ingredient is used before being exposed to allergens–such as dust, pollen, or pets–symptoms like congestion can be prevented.
 This type of spray has also been shown to prevent asthma attacks.

-Decongestant sprays have different non-prescription ingredients to treat congestion.
-These are used once you are already stuffed up and experiencing difficulty breathing normally.
-These are helpful in the short term and are not recommended as a long-term treatment for allergies.
+Decongestant sprays, on the other hand, have non-prescription ingredients that treat congestion.
+These are used once you are already stuffed up and experiencing difficulty breathing.
+They are meant for short-term use and not made to prevent or treat long-term allergy symptoms.

-Saline nasal sprays are a simple salt water solution that is used to help clear mucus out of the nose and sinuses as needed.
-They also help keep the blood vessels in your nose moist, preventing dryness that can lead to nosebleeds and irritation.
+Saline nasal sprays are made of a simple saltwater solution.
+They are used to clear out your nose and sinus and help keep blood vessels in your nose moist, which prevents dryness that may lead to nosebleeds and irritation.

-Like any other medical treatment, nasal sprays take time to “kick in.”
-How much time that takes depends on the effective ingredients in the spray you choose.
+Just like any medication, nasal sprays take time to “kick in,” and that amount of time it depends on the effective ingredients in the spray you choose.

-Cromolyn Sodium (the common ingredient in inflammation-fighting nasal sprays) is a mast cell stabilizer, which means it stops mast cells from releasing histamine and other anti-inflammatory body chemicals.
-Cromolyn sodium should be inhaled at least 10-15 minutes prior to exposure to an allergen or an asthma-inducing incident.
-However, it could be several weeks before you see vast improvements in your congestion.
+Cromolyn Sodium (the common ingredient in inflammation-fighting nasal sprays) is a mast cell stabilizer ingredient–which means it prevents mast cells from releasing histamine and other anti-inflammatory chemicals.
+These nasal sprays should be used at least 10-15 minutes prior to exposure to an allergen or an asthma-inducing incident.
+While they are highly effective, it could be several weeks before you see vast improvements in your congestion.